Carrington Park - Enviro-scape Master Plan

 In making its decision Council must allocate at least half of the park as children's play space; it's only fair.

-THE over 6 years ago
+THE almost 7 years ago

 I would like no. 1

-Yukoki over 6 years ago
+Yukoki almost 7 years ago

 Aside from environmental planning, I see no need to modify this park as it works in current format.
 Dog owners are generally very responsible, my children (9 and 7) are comfortable using the playground and the open spaces / basketball court (within the 'dog zone'), small children and those not comfortable with dogs can access the playground via Carrington St and it serves as a great place for people to spend time near dogs safely and work to alleviate their fears.

-Sarah Bentley over 6 years ago
+Sarah Bentley about 7 years ago

 We favour Option 3.
 Thank you.

-rokaye over 6 years ago
+rokaye about 7 years ago

 Comment received from resident: The WaterCorp makes recycled water freely available for Community Parks /Playing fields--50 such sites already in WA.If water shortage is becoming a problem why not consider some project with the Water Corp to use properly treated recycled water to irrigate Carrington St. Park?

-Administrator over 6 years ago
+Administrator about 7 years ago

 I write as a dog owner and a parent.